the need for a toothbrush protector!

 " Never underestimate the importance of having a healthy, clean mouth.
 Bleeding gums can be the first sign there is a problem going on elsewhere.
 Sometimes, infections from root canals can spread to the jaw bones, causing serious complications.
 If you have cold, heat or bite sensitivity, a dangerous bacterial infection could be brewing under your teeth."
 Read More at Dr. Paul Anstey on oral health

-now in 4 great colors
+now in many colors

 See them all here